MeV, GeV and TeV neutrinos from binary-driven hypernovae: GeV-TeV neutrinos from BdHN I

+Since in this case incident protons have energies $E_p\gtrsim 1$ TeV, we cannot use the parameterization of~\citet{blattnig2000parametrizations} for the cross-section of inelastic $pp$ interaction because its validity is limited to the energy range $(0.3$--$50)$~GeV.
+Therefore, we follow the approach of~\cite{Kelner2006} to determine the interaction cross-section and spectra of the emerging particles.
+We recall that~\cite{Kelner2006} studied the $pp$ interactions using the \texttt{SIBYLL}~\cite{PhysRevD.50.5710} and \texttt{QGSJET}~\cite{KALMYKOV199717} codes.
+For the mentioned energies, we must focus only on their analytical parametrization for the spectra of secondary particles emerging from $\pi$ and $\mu$ decay, and the analytic formula for the energy distribution of pions (for fixed proton energy), for proton energies $E_p\geq 0.1$ TeV and $x=E_a/E_p\geq 10^{-3}$ (where $E_a$ is the energy of the secondary product).
+Thus, the secondary particles production rate is given by

-where $n_p$ is the density of the target protons (we assume it is $1$ particles/cm$^3$), $\sigma_{\rm inel}^{pp}(E_p)$ is the inelastic $pp$ cross-section, $x\equiv E_a/E_p$, $c$ the speed of light and $F_a$ is the specific spectrum for the particle $a$ that they derive, (and that we are going to use), with an accuracy better $10\%$.
+where $n_p$ is the density of target protons, $\sigma_{\rm inel}^{pp}(E_p)$ is the inelastic $pp$ cross-section, and $F_a$ is the specific spectrum for the particle $a$, for which we use the one derived in~\cite{Kelner2006} with an accuracy better than $10\%$.